philipyoo/backbeat/docs/lifecycle.md

 objects where a lifecycle rule applies, instead of filtering based on the full listing result, for a better efficiency.

-### Lifecycle Consumer
+### Lifecycle Object Processor (LOP)

-The consumer's responsibility is to execute the individual lifecycle actions per object that has been matched against lifecycle rules.
+LOP's responsibility is to execute the individual lifecycle actions per object that has been matched against lifecycle rules.

 It's part of a kafka consumer group that processes items from the *backbeat-lifecycle-object-tasks* topic.
 For each of them, it does the